 Our audits were conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's basic financial statements.
-The combining schedules listed in the table of contents as supplementary information, and the other information, such as the introductory and statistical sections are presented for purposes of additional analysis and is not a required part of the basic financial statements of the Kansas City Area Transportation Authority.

-The combining schedules are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The supplementary information listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements of the Kansas City Area Transportation Authority.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects, in relation to the basic financial statements as a whole.